Who can and who can’t kneel after knee replacement

 - They did not have physical inability (the strength to get up from a kneeling position)

 - Fear of damaging the prosthesis.
 (This is a recurring theme in research including the next study).

 60-80% of patients reporting difficulty kneeling or an inability to kneel

-In the research from the University of Bristol, (1) the doctors noted 60-80% of patients reported difficulty kneeling or an inability to kneel after knee replacement.
+In the research from the University of Bristol, (1) cited above, the doctors noted 60-80% of patients reported difficulty kneeling or an inability to kneel after knee replacement.
 The problem beyond the inability to heal is why can’t these people kneel?
 They should be able to.
 So the researchers speculated the following points.

 - More research is needed to understand if and how surgical factors contribute to difficulty kneeling after total knee replacement.

 - Discrepancies between patients’ self-reported ability to kneel and observed ability suggest that patients can kneel but elect not to.

 - knee pain/discomfort,

 - There is currently no evidence that there is any clinical reason why patients should not kneel on their replaced knee, and reasons for not kneeling could be addressed through education and rehabilitation.
 There has been little research to evaluate the provision of healthcare services and interventions for patients who find kneeling problematic after.”